 Create sites

 In ArcGIS Business Analyst Web App, a site is an area where analysis is performed.
 To create sites, you can place a point on the map, select from standard geography levels (such as states or counties), or draw a polygon.
-Once you have created a site, you can modify it, analyze it, or remove it from the map using the site menu and the action menu.
+Once you create a site, you can modify it, analyze it, or remove it from the map using the site menu and the action menu.
 By default, sites are stored in the project under Point locations (sites), Polygons (sites), and Geographies (sites).

 Note:

-• From the map tools, select Pin Pin.
+• Use the Pin tool Pin.
 If necessary, pan and zoom to change the map extent.
 Click anywhere on the map to place the pin.
+From the site menu (a pop-up menu that appears at the point on the map), you can add or modify the site name, move the point, remove the point, or create a site.
+Click Create site.

-2. From the site menu (a pop-up menu that appears at the point on the map), you can add or modify the site name, move the point, remove the point, or create a site.
+• Use the Search tool Search.
+Enter your search terms or coordinates and select a location suggestion, use your current location, or select a recently searched location.
+For addresses and points of interest, a pin appears on the map.
+From the site menu (a pop-up menu that appears at the point on the map), you can add or modify the site name, move the point, remove the point, or create a site.
 Click Create site.

 • Rings—Create up to three rings around the point using specified distances.
-You can use non-whole numbers, such as .1, .3, and .5, for ring sizes.
+You can use nonwhole numbers, such as .1, .3, and .5, for ring sizes.
 The limit for ring size is 1,000 miles or kilometers.

 • Drive time—Create drive-time areas around the point using specified times or based on road networks.
-These areas represent the distance traveled to or from the site in a given time.
+These areas represent the distance traveled to or from the site in a given amount of time.
 The limit for drive-time size is 300 minutes, 300 miles, or 482.8 kilometers.

 • Walk time—Create walk-time areas around the point using specified times or distances based on paths and roads that allow pedestrian traffic.
 The limit for walk-time size is 300 minutes, 27 miles, or 43.45 kilometers.
 The default walking speed is 5 kilometers per hour.